 • You will need a memo on letterhead from your athletic group including your name and CWID number detailing length of stay.

-Any other requests may be directed to your building's Coordinator during specified dates and times that will be advertised prior to the break.
+Any other requests may be directed to your hall's Coordinator during specified dates and times that will be advertised prior to the break.
 If you have any questions, please contact the Department of Residential Life at (318) 257-4917 or at firstname.lastname@example.org.

 Your personal belongings remain in the room during the breaks and do not have to be moved out until either you check out of the residence hall or leave the campus for Summer break.
 If you live in one of the apartment complexes on campus, you do not need to get approval to stay during the break.